New GyanDhan Loan Mela Happening in Your City Know More

 Sprinkles

-UBI vs SBI: Moratorium period
+UBI vs SBI: Moratorium Period

 The moratorium period refers to a specified timeframe during which borrowers are not required to make principal or interest repayments.
 It provides financial flexibility to students, allowing them to focus on their studies without immediate repayment obligations.
 Different banks may offer varying moratorium periods, and selecting a bank with a longer moratorium period can provide more breathing space and financial relief.
 By carefully considering the moratorium period offered by different banks, students can choose a loan provider that aligns with their financial needs and provides the necessary support during their academic journey.